Stefafrontani/typescript_notes/README.md

 3. protected: This method can be called by other methods in this class, or by other methods in child classes.

 Modiferies also works with values / properties of classes

+## Importing modules

+We can add any JS library inside our TS code
+But those should have attached to them a type definition file that will have:
+They are kind of adapter between ts code and js library These files will tell TS:

+-   Functions available inside the library
+-   Arguments they take
+-   Values they return

+These types definitions files sometimes are inside the library and other times we need to install with the syntax @types/{libraryNAme} - Almost all known libraries already have these types definitions files.

+These types are placed in a mega repo DefinitivelyTyped - @types

+## Exports Statements

+Same as js modules.
+Could be:

+-   Default: export default Module
+    Then import as `import RandomName from './path/to/module'`
+-   Non-default export Module
+    Then import as `import { ExactModuleName } from './path/to/module'`